-For example, if your opponent is using Jacqui Briggs they might throw out her Bionic Dash move, which is a forward-advancing high attack and is safe on block.
+For example, if your opponent is using Cassie Cage and they have the Flying Glow Kick ability equipped, they may at times throw it out to counter your movements.
+Cassie’s Flying Glow Kick is an advancing high attack and is safe on block which can be very annoying to deal with.
 In order to punish this move, you must duck underneath it then use a jab or uppercut.
-Since this move is very quick, it cannot be ducked on reaction and must be done on a read.
-If you are playing as Noob Saibot, you may notice that your opponent likes to use Bionic Dash after blocking a Spirit Ball.
-Because you know your opponent’s tendency to use Bionic Dash after every Spirit Ball, the read here would be to duck the next time your Spirit Ball is blocked.
+Since this move is very quick, it cannot be ducked on reaction and instead must be done on a read.
+If hit by Cassie’s + and the Cassie player tends to use her Flying Glow Kick afterwards, it is easy to predict when the move might be used again.
+Because you know your opponent’s tendency to use Cassie’s Flying Glow Kick after her +, the read here would be to duck the next time you are hit by Cassie’s +.

 Reactions are different from reads in that you are not making an educated guess, but instead reacting to your opponent in a certain situation.
 Reacting is done by waiting for your opponent to use a specific move and performing an action in response to that move.
-The average start-up of a move that can be reacted to is roughly 16 frames (though this number may vary depending on the player).
+The average start-up of a move that can be reacted to is roughly 16 frames (this number may vary from player to player).
 This means that any attack that has a start-up of 16 frames or greater can be reacted to.